ibm-cloud-docs/vpc/bs_snapshots_manage_mvs.md

 ## Activity Tracking events
 {: #consistency-groups-at-events}

-All multi-volume snapshot operations generate events in {{site.data.keyword.at_full_notm}} regardless if the consistency group was created manually or by the Backup service.
+All multi-volume snapshot operations generate events in {{site.data.keyword.atracker_full_notm}} regardless if the consistency group was created manually or by the Backup service.
 For more information, see [Consistency group events](/docs/vpc?topic=vpc-at_events&interface=ui#events-consistency-group).